 Leadership, both hierarchical and distributed

 Skelton (2009) suggested excellence involves the reflexive development of a personal teaching philosophy and should be conceived as part of the whole of academic life, reflecting the values outlined within SEDA (SEDA, 2014).
+There is a danger that within these attempts to bring meaning that each new definition is seen as a refinement and not an alternative perspective which recognises the richness.

 2.1.2 Conceptions associated to the learning context